Manaslu Circuit Trek - 15 Days

 Manaslu Circuit Trek is a beautiful trekking journey that takes you to the remote and less-trodden region of Manaslu.
 The area gets its name from the majestic Manaslu (8163m), the eighth-highest mountain in the world.

 It is a daring trip that takes you through the Manang-Gandaki ravines.
-And Gorkhali valleys present an unadulterated ethnic presence of the Tibetan Buddhist and Hindu cultures.
+And the Gorkhali valleys present an unadulterated ethnic presence of the Tibetan Buddhist and Hindu cultures.
 Moreover, the Manaslu region is also under the protection of the Manaslu Conservation Area; it is home to a wide array of endangered species of wildlife.

 The trail circumambulates around the Himalayan peak.
 The following is the ancient salt-trading route along the Budi Gandaki River.
 Along the way, you will be presented with awe-inspiring views of Mount Manaslu and the Ganesh Himal Range.